 5. Promotes Employee Health

-Work is important to our happiness and well-being and can provide us with meaning, purpose as well as social connection.
-However, our lives and interests outside of work is equally as important to our happiness and well-being.
+Work plays an important role in our happiness and well-being and can also provide us with meaning, purpose and social connection.
+However, our lives and interests outside of work are equally as important to our happiness and well-being.
 Offering flexible benefits is a great way to demonstrate your support for employee health.

 One increasingly popular benefit that demonstrates support for employee health is offering flexible working hours (aka flexitime).
 Our Employee Benefits Report reveals that working hours and leave are the most important benefit for Generation X, millennials and Generation Z.